 Finals.
 The best two teams of the playoff phase will advance to the grand finale, the remaining two teams will compete in the small finals for the third place.
 The team that scores more points after the regular game time wins.
-If there is no winner after the regular time, the game continues for 5 more minutes.
-If after this time there is still no winner, a coin toss will decide.
+If there is no winner after the regular time, refer to section Section 6.1.1.
+If after this there is still no winner, a coin toss will decide.